 The Children's Theatre of Cincinnati offers virtual resources to enjoy from anywhere.
 Find full performances, interviews, contests, crafts, games, lessons, and more.

 Join an adventure in healthy cooking!
 These live-recorded videos teach kids how to create delicious meals, snacks, and treats.
-You might enjoy Popeye pizza, rainbow salsa, or strawberries 'n' cream chocolate cups.
+You might try Popeye pizza, rainbow salsa, or strawberries 'n' cream chocolate cups.

 Find your green thumb with dozens of fun, easy gardening activities for kids and families.
 Grow new plants from kitchen scraps, plant a butterfly garden, make your own botanical paper, or go on a garden scavenger hunt.